0SINTr/ofm/README.md

 ### 🌐 **STAGE 3: Social Avenues**
 - The information collected in the previous two steps may point to one or more **social media profiles** that the target is using.
 These profiles may include, but not be limited to, well-known social media services such as **Facebook**, **Instagram**, **TikTok**, **X**, or **Reddit**, secondary or emerging social networks such as **Bluesky** or **Truth Social**, blogs, forums, or chat rooms such as **Telegram**, **Discord**, **Slack**, etc.
 - Any of these avenues can lead to discovering more information about the target, either **personal** (age, birthday, photos, workplace, locations, friends) or **ideological** such as political, cultural, religious, or sexual preferences, among others.
 Any such lead can further unravel a suite of pathways to explore, and can also help paint a better picture of the target.
-This research is **mostly manual**, however the **tools** below may provide additional or faster insight.
+This research is **partly manual**, however the **tools** below may provide additional or faster insight.

 🍀 **NOTE:** There are hundreds of social media OSINT (**SOCMINT**) tools than have been developed over the years.
 Few of them still work (fully or partially) to this day, however most of them have not been maintained for years mostly because **social media platforms have become more restrictive** when it comes to their search functionality, API access and privacy measures.
 Therefore, any attempt to list all of these tools would be futile.
 Recently, more and more **specialized (paid) tools** emerged in the OSINT community and, even though some of them may not be affordable for most users, professional OSINT investigators will rely more and more on these solutions.